 The below are things that can trigger sweating for anyone.
 For some people, sweating during these activities can be difficult to control and can impact their daily life.
 If this is you, speak to your GP about your options.

 It seems obvious, but every time you exercise you are increasing your heart rate, and in turn, you sweat.
-It’s not a bad thing to sweat when you exercise, but if it’s stopping you from doing the exercise you really want to do, you should speak to your GP about what can be done.
-You don’t want to be avoiding yoga because you’re too self-conscious to lift your arms up into downward dog!
+It’s not a bad thing to sweat when you exercise, but you don’t want to be avoiding yoga because you’re too self-conscious to lift your arms up into downward dog!

 Stress sweat can be different to regular sweat.
 When the body is reacting to an emotion, like anxiety, stress or excitement, sweat is released from the apocrine gland.
 Both eccrine and apocrine sweat glands are activated by nerves.
 These respond to a variety of things including: